top of page

 February 15 - Nº 46 Exodus 15:22 – 17:7

 Do you trust God to take care of your daily needs?
+Or do you start grumbling when you think you are missing out on something?
 Sometimes we hinder God’s blessings because we are too busy complaining or trying to take care of ourselves.
 We even stockpile things because we don’t trust Him to come through later.
 God wants to take care of our needs, but sometimes we get in the way.

 Comments